 Bukit Nanas Forest Reserve.
-Sitting in the center of ultra modern, ultra urban Kuala Lumpur sits a rainforest preserve where you can hike across wooden bridges, see monkeys, and get your feet muddy hiking on tropical trails.
+Sitting in the center of ultra-modern, ultra-urban Kuala Lumpur is a rainforest preserve where you can hike across wooden bridges, see monkeys, and get your feet muddy on tropical trails.
 Since 1906 the 11 hectares of the preserve have been a beloved spot for locals and visitors to get away from it all by heading to the city center.
 Great trails and for tree lovers you can check the signage to discover Kapur (Dryobalanops aromatica), Keruing bulu (Dipterocarpus baudii), Jelutong (Dyera costulata), Meranti pa’ang (Shorea bracteolata) and Rattan (Calamus manan) and many other trees.
 A botanical herb garden, orchid area, nature center, and jogging trails all make this a more than worthwhile nature stop in the center of the city.

 Little India.
 Indians are one of the three main ethnic groups in Malaysia so Little India makes sense.
 For those looking for an Indian experience without going to India.
 This works.
 Jalan Masjid India is one of the oldest parts of the city and dates back to 1870 when the Indian mosque was built.

-Little India is the heart of a thriving neighbourhood built up around the mosque.
-It is filled with colourful flowers and garments and is easy to reach.
-Just get off the tram at Masjid Jamek Station or walk from China town.Bales of sarees, shops heaped with gold, traditional pharmacies and gorgeous glass bangles fill the shops and delicious aromas come from the many restaurants which offer tasty Indian snacks like samosa, ghulab jamun and vadai.
+Little India is the heart of a thriving neighborhood built up around the mosque.
+It is filled with colorful flowers and garments and is easy to reach.
+Just get off the tram at Masjid Jamek Station or walk from China town.Bales of saris, shops heaped with gold, traditional pharmacies and gorgeous glass bangles fill the shops and delicious aromas come from the many restaurants which offer tasty Indian snacks like samosa, ghulab jamun and vadai.

 The Bird and Butterfly Parks.
 The Bird Park and Butterfly house are located in the Lake Gardens, a 60-hectare reserve since 1888.
-It is the world’s largest free flight, walk in Aviary (of course I am the world’s most successful person named Vago Damitio, so superlatives should always be judged accordingly) .
-The butterfly park has over 6000 butterflys and more than 120 species…and they are alive not stuck to pinboards.
+It is the world’s largest free flight, walk in Aviary.
+The butterfly park has over 6000 butterflys and more than 120 species…and they are alive not stuck to pin-boards.